 This clause is inserted in the Constitution in order to expressly authorise the Club to indemnify and to effect insurance for its Officers in accordance with section 98 of the Incorporated Societies Act 2022.

-QUALIFICATION
+CONSENT AND QUALIFICATION

+Every Officer must consent in writing to be an Officer of the Club.

 Every Officer must, in writing, certify that they are not disqualified from being elected or holding office as a Committee Member by this Constitution or under section 47 of the Incorporated Societies Act 2022 or under section 36B of the Charities Act 2005.

 An Officer can be removed as an Officer by resolution of the Committee where: